mbarouski/mb/README.md

-# My website attempts
+# My web pages

 - `jekyll` - Jekyll implementation of my pages
 - `docs` - Jekyll build used in GitHub Pages
-- `base64-webpage` - simple HTML page in base64 string which can be iopened in browser
+- `base64-webpage` - simple HTML page in base64 string which can be opened in browser
 - `vue` - Vue implementation of my website (deprecated since Vue is too much for my pages requirements)

 ## Commands in `vue`: